Mobile development icon

 Most common messaging apps that are convenient(like WhatsApp, Telegram, Signal) allow you to talk to people who use the same app only, limiting users’ choice.
 This is known as vendor lock-in.

-How does prav avoid vendor lock-in?
+How does Prav avoid vendor lock-in?

 Prav allows you to talk to Quicksy users, users of any other apps that support XMPP protocol, a free standard for messaging, and users of any XMPP service.